Walt Disney World

 The first Walt Disney World park in Orlando, Magic Kingdom opened in 1971 and building has been going on ever since.

-Visitor numbers to the Walt Disney World Resort in 2015 were up around 5% on average across the four main parks, compared to 2014 with a total of some 54.0 million visits.
+Visitor numbers to the Walt Disney World Resort in 2016 were down around 0.5% on average across the four main parks, compared to 2014 with a total of just under 54 million visits.

 Some 60 years after that first park, Walt Disney World Resort in Orlando is the largest tourist attraction in the world covering some 47 square miles (121 sq. km) and including: